deconf/Analytics-Insights/readme.txt

 - no more queries if there is no token

 = v4.2.11 =
-- added support for enhanced link attribution
+- added support for google analytics enhanced link attribution
-- bugfix on classic tracking code
+- bugfix on google analytics classic tracking code

 = v4.2.10 =
 - using predefined color for pie charts

 = v4.2.9b =
 - refresh token handles additional uncaught exceptions
-- partially resolved conflicts with other analytics plugins
+- partially resolved conflicts with other google analytics plugins

 = v4.2.8b =
 - checkboxes replaced with switch on/off buttons